-This report does not reflect changes in benefits or assumptions after January 1, 2017 because the beginning and end of year TPL are based upon different actuarial valuation dates, there is no difference between expected and actual experience reported this year, per GASB 68 paragraph 22.
-The beginning of year TPL is based upon the January 1, 2015 actuarial valuation, with liabilities measured at December 31, 2014, rolled forward to December 31, 2015 and reflecting the impact of assumption changes and plan changes, if applicable.
-The end of year TPL is based upon the January 1, 2017 actuarial valuation with liabilities measured at December 31, 2016.
-Except as noted below, the TPL as of December 31, 2016 was based upon the data, actuarial methods and assumptions, and plan provisions.
+This report does not reflect changes in benefits or assumptions after January 1, 2019 because the beginning and end of year TPL are based upon different actuarial valuation dates, there is a difference between expected and actual experience reported this year, per GASB 68 paragraph 22.
+The beginning of year TPL is based upon the January 1, 2018 actuarial valuation, with liabilities measured at December 31, 2017.
+The end of year TPL is based upon the same actuarial valuation with liabilities rolled forward to December 31, 2018.
+Expect as noted below, the TPL as of December 31, 2018 was based upon the data, actuarial methods and assumptions, and plan provisions.

 According to Governmental Accounting Standards Board (GASB) Statements No. 67 and 68, PMRS is required to allocate/distribute all funds to the respective participating employers for financial reporting purposes, to determine the respective employer "plan fiduciary net position."

 PMRS has determined that net investment income or loss and administrative expenses will be allocated to the employer/municipality accounts pro-rata based on their beginning Fiduciary Net Position balance adjusted for cash flows throughout the year.
 The "Additional administrative expenses" are the expenses in excess of the "PMRS administrative expense" (i.e. \$20 per participant expense paid by each plan).
 The "PMRS investment income" is based upon the regular and excess interest used to credit accounts manually.
 The "Market value investment income" reflects the investment income/loss during the year net of PMRS investment income and the income/loss due to the difference between expected and actual asset values, including the impact from allocation of assets in support of the underlying retiree liabilities.